 - 1. Parcel land use was used to prioritize sites that are ideal for LID retrofit projects.
 Because LID treats runoff generated onsite, it is typically located where imperviousness is high, such as existing buildings, walkways, and pavements.
 Public buildings and parking lots were given the highest priority, followed by public open space, schools, and golf courses. - 2.
 Impervious area, averaged over the parcel area, was included in the prioritization because of the connection between highly impervious areas and large runoff potential.
 Because the primary goal is to maximize stormwater capture, LID projects should be prioritized to treat sites that produce high runoff.
-Higher priority was given to parcels with high imperviousness.

-- 3. Hydrologic Soil Group at the parcel was also considered in the prioritization.
+Higher priority was given to parcels with high imperviousness. - 3.
+Hydrologic Soil Group at the parcel was also considered in the prioritization.
 Soil groups are categorized based on their drainage properties, with Group A representing the most well-drained soils and Group D representing the least well-drained soils.
-Because infiltration is one of the objectives of stormwater capture, highest priority was given to Soil Group A, with each subsequent group assigned fewer points. - 4.
+Because infiltration is one of the objectives of stormwater capture, highest priority was given to Soil Group A, with each subsequent group assigned fewer points.
+Projects that fall within the "Unknown" category were assumed to be Group C, the dominant soil group in the county, and was given higher priority than Group D. - 4.
 Slope, averaged over the parcel, is the last physical characteristic in the prioritization of parcels for LID retrofit projects.
 Sites with mild slopes often provide the most feasible opportunities for stormwater capture.
 Constructing on steep slopes presents difficulties with implementation and performance of the LID structures.